Stability of solutions of certain extended Ricci flow systems: Introduction

-\begin{rem} All of these theorems are true when the Einstein manifold is replaced by a two-dimensional sphere with constant positive sectional curvature.
+\begin{rem} The first three theorems here are true when the Einstein manifold $(\mcl{B},g)$ is replaced by a two-dimensional sphere with constant positive sectional curvature.
 Unfortunately, the techniques used here do not generalize to higher dimensions for positively curved manifolds.
 See \cite{Knopf2009}*{Remark 2}. \end{rem}

 \begin{ack} The author wishes to thank Dan Knopf for his helpful comments and suggestions, and Peter Petersen for many enlightening discussions. \end{ack}